 The localized fillers Juvederm, Restylane, and Belotero usually last a year, Juvederm Voluma lasts around two years.
 Sculptra lasts around three years.
 However, all of the fillers stimulate your body to make its own replacement collagen, so some of the results are usually permanent.

 Control Acne and Treat Acne Scars

 Acne in the thirties can and should be treated by your dermatologist.
 Start with the post Acne: Why You Get It and What You Can Do to Get Rid of It and read the acne blog post series for the whole story.
-Mild acne scarring can be improved with topical Tazorac cream over several years.
+Mild to moderate acne scarring can be improved with Clear + Brilliant Laser, a true no-downtime treatment that improves acne scarring as well as fine lines, pigment and improves collagen production.
 More severe acne scarring is best treated with fractional laser resurfacing, like Fraxel Laser.

 Eat a Low-Glycemic Diet to Reduce Collagen Breakdown

 There is scientific evidence that overindulging in simple carbohydrates like sugar, corn syrup, dextrose, honey, white rice, white bread, and fruit-juice concentrate can prematurely age skin—as early as the mid-30s.
 Ingested sugar bonds with protein molecules, including those found in collagen and elastin, through a process called glycation.
 This forms harmful molecules called advanced glycation end products (very cleverly called AGEs).
 And AGEs weaken collagen and elastin, which in turn leads to sagging and wrinkles, and harmful effects throughout the body.
 A low-glycemic diet is high in foods that don’t break down easily to simple carbohydrates.
 Hopefully, you can do better here than me, because I have a long way to go on this.
 A very long way.